British Raj: Princely states

-A Princely State, also called a Native State or an Indian State, was a British vassal state in India with an indigenous nominal Indian ruler, subject to a subsidiary alliance.
+A princely State, also called a Native State or an Indian State, was a British vassal state in India with an indigenous nominal Indian ruler, subject to a subsidiary alliance.
 There were 565 princely states when India and Pakistan became independent from Britain in August 1947.
 The princely states did not form a part of British India (i.e. the presidencies and provinces), as they were not directly under British rule.
-The larger ones had treaties with Britain that specified which rights the princes had; in the smaller ones the princes had few rights.
-Within the princely states external affairs, defence and most communications were under British control.
+The larger ones had treaties with Britain that specified which rights the princes had; in the smaller ones, the princes had few rights.
+Within the princely states, external affairs, defence, and most communications were under British control.
 The British also exercised a general influence over the states' internal politics, in part through the granting or withholding of recognition of individual rulers.
 Although there were nearly 600 princely states, the great majority were very small and contracted out the business of government to the British.
 Some two hundred of the states had an area of less than 25 km2.
-The last vestige of the Mughal Empire in Delhi which was under Company authority prior to the advent of British Raj was finally abolished and seized by the Crown in the aftermath of the Sepoy Mutiny of 1857 for its support to the rebellion.
+The last vestige of the Mughal Empire in Delhi which was under Company authority before the advent of British Raj was finally abolished and seized by the Crown in the aftermath of the Sepoy Mutiny of 1857 for its support to the rebellion.
 The princely states were grouped into agencies and residencies.